stride3d/stride-docs/en/manual/graphics/graphics-api.md

 ## Building the engine with a different API

-When building the engine from source code, it will be built with support only for the default API for your OS.
-You can change that by setting `StrideGraphicsApiDependentBuildAll` to `true` in build parameters.
+When building the engine from source code, it will only contain support for your OS's default graphics API.
+To build all APIs, set `StrideGraphicsApiDependentBuildAll` to `true` in build parameters.

 ```bash
 msbuild -p:StrideGraphicsApiDependentBuildAll=true ./build/Stride.sln
 ```

-To only build selected api's, set the `StrideGraphicsApis` property to your desired value.
+To only build selected APIs, set the `StrideGraphicsApis` property to your desired values.

 ### [Powershell](#tab/powershell)